study-ORCATech-cloud/cloud-labs/AWS/LAB05-ELB-AutoScaling/LAB.md

 6. For **Key pair (login)**, select an existing key pair or create a new one
 7. Under **Network settings**, select:
    - **Security groups**: Select the `lab05-web-sg` you created earlier
+   - Click on **Advanced network configuration**
+   - Click on **Add network interface**
+   - Under the network interface settings, set **Auto-assign public IP** to **Enable**
+   - **Why this matters**: Your EC2 instances need public IPs to access the internet for installing packages and receiving traffic from the load balancer.
+Without a public IP, your instances would need a NAT Gateway to access the internet, which adds complexity and cost.
 8. Expand the **Advanced details** section
 9. Scroll down to **User data** and paste the following script:
    ```bash